 Free Online Calculators

-Enter your grades and credit hours this free UF GPA Calculator instantly applies UF's official grading scale and gives you your accurate semester, cumulative, or science GPA in seconds.
+Enter your grades and credit hours — this free UF GPA Calculator applies UF's official grading scale and shows your GPA, quality points, credits, and grade point deficit for the courses you enter.

 How useful was this calculator for you?

 The UF GPA Calculator is a free online tool built specifically for University of Florida students.
-It uses UF's official grading scale and credit hour system to calculate your semester GPA, cumulative GPA, upper division GPA, science GPA, transfer GPA, and major GPA all in one place.
+It uses UF's official grading scale and credit hour system to calculate GPA, quality points, and grade point deficit for whatever courses you enter — one term, a science subset, or any custom list.

-Whether you are a current UF student tracking your academic standing, a transfer applicant checking UF GPA requirements, a pre-med student monitoring your science GPA, or a high school senior preparing for UF admissions, this calculator gives you instant, accurate results without any manual math.
+Whether you are a current UF student tracking your academic standing, a transfer applicant checking UF GPA requirements, a pre-med student monitoring your science GPA, or a high school senior preparing for UF admissions, this calculator gives you instant, accurate results for those rows without manual math.

 Type the name of each course.
 This step is optional but helps you stay organized, especially when calculating your UF major GPA or science GPA separately.